Mediterranean Chicken Zucchini Bake

 Let’s keep it real.
 These ingredients aren’t exotic, but together?
 Magic.
 Mediterranean magic.
 Here’s what we’re working with:

-• Chicken Thighs: Look, I’ve tried this with breasts.
+• Chicken Breasts or Chicken Thighs: Look, I’ve tried this with thighs.
 They’re okay.
-But thighs stay juicy, even when you forget the timer for 5 minutes.
+But breasts stay juicy, even when you forget the timer for 5 minutes.
 Forgiving little flavor pillows.

 • Zucchini: Sliced into rounds—not too thick, not too thin.
 They soften up and soak in all the seasoning without becoming weirdly mushy.